-Due to the low numbers and other worrying issues with the school, an evaluation was carried out of a number of options that would respond to them, coming to the decision that the preferred option would be a proposal to close Ysgol Felinwnda on 31 December 2023, and the current pupils to transfer to a nearby alternative school, in accordance with parents' choice, from 1 January 2024.
+Proposal to close Ysgol Felinwnda on 31 December 2023, and the current pupils to transfer to a nearby alternative school, in accordance with parents' choice, from 1 January 2024.

 2. HOW DOES THE PROPOSAL MEET GWYNEDD COUNCIL'S WELFARE OBJECTIVES?